People power: Eastern European satellite states (1980s-1990s)

 The dissolution of the Soviet Bloc during the end of the Cold War is also recognised as a people power as it was a culmination of growing disappointment with communist leadership in the USSR’s satellite states.
-Grassroots measures included, but is not limited to, the Solidarity movement in Poland and the Velvet Revolution in Czhechoslovakia.
+Grassroots measures included, but is not limited to, the Solidarity movement in Poland and the Velvet Revolution in Czechoslovakia.
 These movements established the foundations for the Revolutions of 1989, which saw a wider change in the sociopolitical structure of Eastern Europe.
 The fall of the Berlin Wall in November successfully dismantled the Soviet Union and dissolved of the Soviet Bloc, subsequently allowing for the creation of individual, democratic state governments.

 Recent examples

-The Maldives (2004-2008)
+Maldives (2004-2008)

-Maldivian people power campaigns towards incumbent President Maumoon Abdul Gayoom of the Dhivehi Rayyithunge Party (DRP) took place between 2004 and 2008.
+Maldivian people power campaigns toward incumbent President Maumoon Abdul Gayoom of the Dhivehi Rayyithunge Party (DRP) took place between 2004 and 2008.
 Protests were direct at President Abdul Gayoom’s autocratic rule, which involved immense internal human rights abuses such as arbitrary arrests, torture, politically motivated killings.
 The movement was successful: Gayoom was voted out in the 2008 election.
-However, he re-entered the political sphere in 2012 as people power opposition began to diminish.
+He reentered the political sphere in 2012 as people power opposition began to diminish.
 Therefore this movement is considered a failure in that it didn’t lead to a sustained change in the political structure of The Maldives.

 Tunisia (2011)

-The Tunisian civil resistance movement was catalysed when labour unions voiced dissatisfaction with internal economic issues, corruption, lack of political freedoms and poor living conditions brought on by the dictatorial rule of President Zine El Abidine Ben Ali.
+The Tunisian Revolution catalysed when labour unions voiced dissatisfaction with internal economic issues, corruption, lack of political freedoms and poor living conditions brought on by the dictatorial rule of President Zine El Abidine Ben Ali.
 The people power movement started in 2010 when civilian Mohammed Bouazizi set himself on fire in response to being arrested and harassed by local authorities.
 This people power campaign was largely based on bottom-up protests such street demonstrations, and was organised on online media platforms such as Facebook and Twitter.
-The Tunisian Revolution is widely regarded as a successful people power campaign, as the dictatorial president fled the country on 14th January after widespread demonstrations.
+The Tunisian Revolution is widely regarded as a successful people power campaign, as the dictatorial president fled the country on 14 January after widespread demonstrations.
 This contemporary example also served as a major inspiration for the Arab Spring revolution.